TheophilusM/DockerAndKubernetes/README.md

 * `docker tag <existing-image-name>:<existing-tag-version> <new-image-name>:<new-tag-version>`
     - image tag version from an existing image
 * `docker inspect <container-id _or_ container-name>`
-    - to show full details of a running container
+    - to show full details of a running container eg network settings
 * `docker logs -f <container-id _or_ container-name>`
     - displays all logs for a container running
     - -f -> to show logs in realtime